 Under Self-Assessment Options, select whether you want to include the test in the grade center calculations or hide the results from the instructor.

-Under Show Test Results and Feedback to Students, select the feedback option for students when they finish the test.
+Under Test Feedback, select the feedback option for students when they finish the test.
 By setting up rules, you can set the release of progressive feedback to keep test results secure and prevent cheating.
 The table below was pulled from Blackboard documentation.

 Sets the time when test results and feedback are shown to students: